 Can I receive coverage for drugs not on the formulary?

 You may ask that we cover a drug not on the formulary by requesting an exception.
 CareSource will review your request and let you know via mail our decision (coverage determination).
 If your coverage determination is denied, you can appeal the decision by asking for an appeal or redetermination of the original request.

 Full details on coverage determinations and appeals can be found in the Evidence of Coverage (Chapter 9, section 6).
 Find this and other documents on our Plan Documents page.
 For more information about exceptions, appeals and complaints review your Part D Prescription Drug Plan Rights.

 What if I am taking a drug not on the formulary?

-CareSource Dual Advantage plan features a drug transition policy.
+CareSource Dual Advantage plan includes a drug transition policy.
 Learn more by visiting our Drug Transition Policy webpage.

 What if I need help managing my medications?

-A Medication Therapy Management (MTM) program is a service we offer at no cost.
-This program is not a benefit.
-The program is designed to help you learn about your Part D medications, prevent or address medication-related problems, decrease costs and stick to your treatment plan.
+Medication Therapy Management (MTM) is a service we offer at no cost.
+MTM is designed to help you learn about your medications, prevent or address medication-related problems, decrease costs and stick to your treatment plan.
 Learn more about MTM.